Thanks to our Marquee sponsor

 - Email as a single unlocked PDF document or link to document stored in the cloud, 20 MB maximum.
 Embedded hyperlinks to external content can be included but may not be reviewed.

-- Recommended: 1-page annotated list of supplementary data with links to reports, data sources, local mineral claims rules
+- Optional: 1-page annotated list of supplementary data with links to reports, data sources, local mineral claims rules

 The report submission must include the following within the six-page limit and follow this template: